 Modifying the lifestyle, making the correct dietary changes, reducing the consumption of salt in the diet and strictly taking the anti-hypertensive medicines are the ways to control the blood pressure and keep it in the normal range.
-Self monitoring of one’s own blood pressure at home is of utmost importance when it comes to managing hypertension.
+Self-monitoring of one’s own blood pressure at home is of the utmost importance when it comes to managing hypertension.
 However, most of the persons get confused when it comes to choosing the right blood pressure monitor.
 This is simply because of the various types of blood pressure monitoring devices that are now available in the market.
 This article is about the different types of such monitoring devices covering the features and will definitely help you make the right decision in choosing one for your home.
-But, before that, I highly recommend you to read this article on high blood pressure to get a basic knowledge about the disease.
+But, before that, I highly recommend you to read this article on high blood pressure to get the basic knowledge about the disease.

 Types of Blood Pressure Monitoring Devices